JossBa/jossba/README.md

  💜 - Passionate about clean code and UX-Design.<br/><br/><br/>

-#### - but that's not all.
+#### But that's not all.
 If you want to get to know me or have a job opportunity for me, please don't hersitate and shoot me a message! 📨
 <br/>

 🙏 Thanks for stopping by! <br/><br/>